-And that trust is something most brands need during a recession because budgets are getting sliced on many fronts; for instance, 72% of CFOs want to trim their organization’s real estate footprint by the end of 2022.
+That trust is something most brands need during a recession — largely because buyers are slicing budgets on almost all fronts to adjust to the current situation the world’s in.
+Case in point: 72% of CFOs want to trim their organization’s real estate footprint by the end of 2022.

-Regardless, it’s unlikely that customers will stop spending on products/services they need — despite any economic crises — because, well, they need them.
+Regardless, no matter how much budgets buyers cut, it’s very unlikely they’ll stop spending on products/services they need — because, well, they need them.

 But they’ll likely be more careful with their spending as they have to maximize their limited resources.
 If they trust you, though, they’ll choose you — come rain or shine, recession or boom.
 And showing thought leadership is a great way to build that trust.